wukong-ntu/wukong-gitbook/en/03-Board/Ch3_Board_Setup_for_Intel_Edison.md

 ##3.1 Board Setup for Intel Edison
 <!---- (俊翰-testing, 振豪-format) ---->

-There are **four** steps to set up an Intel Edison as a WuKong device.
+There are **five** steps to set up an Intel Edison as a WuKong device.

 **Step 1.
 Board Hardware Assembly:** To assemble the Intel Edison module on its Arduino extension board.

 **Step 2.
-Board Configuration:** To setup a password on the Intel Edison so that we can use the ssh command to access the board.
+Firmware Update:** To obtain the compatible Yocto image, which is 159.devkit at the time of this writing, to support a larger root partition size and better Python tools.

 **Step 3.
-Firmware Update:** To obtain the compatible Yocto image, which is 159.devkit at the time of this writing, to support a larger root partition size and better Python tools.
+Board Configuration:** To setup a password on the Intel Edison so that we can use the ssh command to access the board.

 **Step 4.
 Python Tool Installation:** To install the required Python libraries for running WuKong.